 GDP shrank 3.5% in 2020

-Earlier today, the Bureau of Economic analysis produced their estimates for the final quarter of 2020.
-And according to the numbers, while the economy slightly grew in the fourth quarter, it did not grow enough to offset the decline associated with the coronavirus pandemic that happened at the beginning of the year.
-According to the BEA, in the fourth quarter GDP increased by an annual rate of 4%.
-This is in contrast to the third quarter where we saw GDP increase by 33.4%.
-Overall, the United States economy contracted by 3.5% in 2020, in real terms.
+Earlier today, the Bureau of Economic Analysis (BEA) produced its estimates for the fourth quarter of 2020.
+According to the numbers, the economy grew slightly in the fourth quarter.
+However, it did not grow enough to offset the decline associated with the coronavirus pandemic that occurred at the beginning of the year.

 The increase in fourth quarter GDP reflected both the continued economic recovery from the sharp declines earlier in the year and the ongoing impact of the COVID-19 pandemic, including new restrictions and closures that took effect in some areas of the United States.
 The full economic effects of the COVID-19 pandemic cannot be quantified in the GDP estimate for the fourth quarter of 2020 because the impacts are generally embedded in source data and cannot be separately identified.